Most of them are outdated, but provide historical design context.

 Dependencies and Related Features

-Dependencies not provided by CentOS Stream 9 repositories will be handled either within CentOS Virtualization SIG or within a repository managed by oVirt project.
+Dependencies not provided by CentOS Stream 9 repositories are handled within CentOS Virtualization SIG or within a repository managed by oVirt project.

 ovirt-release-master package will provide the needed repository configuration.

-On a plain CentOS Stream 9 system you can enable a preview of the oVirt packages and their dependencies with:
+On a plain CentOS Stream 9 system you can install the oVirt packages and their dependencies following the Install nightly snapshot guide.

 Documentation & External references